 Information on Fees and Funding Support for all forms of Care

-When you are considering homecare for either yourself or a loved one, one of the key issues will be how this care will be funded.
-We have outlined below some of the options open to you with relevant contact information shown where relevant.
+When you are considering homecare for either yourself or a loved one, one of the key issues will be how to fund the care.
+We have outlined below some of the options open to you with contact information shown where relevant.

 Privately funded options such as Equity Release, Annuity Based Care Plans and Long-term Care Insurance are available.
 We suggest that your next step is to contact a financial adviser through the Financial Services Authority to find out more information.